MenuClose

 Dangers of Misusing Fentanyl

-Unfortunately, fentanyl addiction too often turns deadly from overdoses.
-After all, fentanyl is around 50 times more potent than heroin.
-Further, fentanyl bought on the street is commonly mixed with other drugs like oxycodone.
-As a result, they never know when their next injection or smoke could be their last.
-To explain, high fentanyl doses could slow the respiratory system so much that breathing stops.
 Additionally, fentanyl may trigger life-threatening heart attacks, seizures, and strokes.
 Therefore, it’s essential that fentanyl users seek professional help.
 Northpoint Colorado can get those who use fentanyl safely through withdrawal to ongoing therapy.

-Start Fentanyl Addiction Treatment Now
+Fentanyl Treatment Options

 • Cognitive-behavioral therapy